confluentinc/event-streaming-patterns/docs/event-source/database-write-through.md

+---
+seo:
+  title: Database Write Through
+  description: Ppdate a value in a database and create an associated event with at-least-once guarantees.
+---

 # Database Write Through
 For architectural or legacy purposes, data-centric applications may write directly to a database.
 [Event Processing Applications](../event-processing/event-processing-application.md) will need to reliably consume data from these systems using [Events](../event/event.md) on [Event Streams](../event-stream/event-stream.md).